-Community Conservation has, for over 30 years, participated in producing important research that communities, practitioners, and other conservation stakeholders can use to benefit their community-focused projects.
-On this page, we are proud to share some of these useful resources with the broader conservation community.
+For over 30 years, Community Conservation has helped produce important research that communities, scientists, and other conservation stakeholders can use to benefit their community-focused projects.

 The second resource is also a book chapter titled “Creating Modern Community Conservation Organizations and Institutions to Effect Successful Forest Conservation Change”, also written by Rob Horwich and several colleagues.